lmichael107/CogSci18_UnixShell/index.md

 > the word “file” and either “directory” or “folder” (two common words
 > for the same thing), you're ready for this lesson.
 >
-> If you're already comfortable manipulating files and directories,
+> If you're already comfortable manipulating files and directories, using pipes,
 > searching for files with `grep` and `find`, and writing simple loops
 > and scripts, you probably want to explore the next lesson: [shell-extras](http://swcarpentry.github.io/shell-extras/).
 {: .prereq}